MENA Cultural Advisory

 How the Advisory Works

-MENA Cultural Advisory is flexible and situation-specific.
-It can be used before, during, or after a critical business moment.
+MENA Cultural Advisory is flexible, discreet, and situation-specific.
+It can be used before, during, or after a critical business moment, depending on the level of complexity, sensitivity, and stakeholder involvement.

 Typical formats include:

-• A 60–90 minute advisory call before an important meeting or decision.
+• A focused 60–90 minute advisory call before an important meeting, negotiation, presentation, or decision.

-• A cultural risk review of a project, partnership, proposal, or communication challenge.
+• A cultural risk review of a project, partnership, proposal, communication challenge, or stakeholder situation.

 • Confidential coaching for leaders facing sensitive MENA-related situations.

-• A blended approach combining advisory, executive coaching, and targeted training.
+• A blended approach combining cultural advisory, executive coaching, and targeted intercultural training.

-Advisory can be delivered online, onsite, or in blended formats.
-Sessions are available in English, German, Arabic, and other languages depending on the assignment.
+Advisory support can be delivered online, onsite, or in blended formats.
+Sessions are available in English, German, Arabic, and additional languages depending on the assignment.

 Expected Outcomes